Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 Erik ran his hands along his ship's glowing carvings with wonder and healthy caution.
 "How long will it last?"

 "Years, if not decades," Lin replied confidently.
 "The runic framework was designed for permanence.
-As long as the carvings remain intact and the ship continues moving through water, the wards will continue functioning.
-They're essentially self-sustaining now."
+As long as the carvings remain intact, the wards will continue functioning."

 "Remarkable," Greta said, her theological concerns temporarily overwhelmed by witnessing magic that actually served its intended protective purpose.
 "Church doctrine insists such elaborate protective workings are impossible without continuous divine blessing.
 Yet this operates independently."